ROCm/rocprofiler-sdk/source/docs/api-reference/callback_services.md

                                                void*                               callback_args);
 ```

-The `kind` parameter is a high-level specifier of which service to trace (also known as a "domain").
+Here are the parameters required to configure callback tracing services:

+- `kind`: A high-level specification of the services to be traced.
+This parameter is also known as "domain".
-Domain examples include, but are not limited to, the HIP API, the HSA API, and kernel dispatches.
+Domain examples include, but not limited to, the HIP API, HSA API, and kernel dispatches.

-For each domain, there are (often) various "operations", which can be used to restrict the callbacks
-to a subset within the domain.
-For domains which correspond to APIs, the "operations" are the functions
+- `operations`: For each domain, there are often various `operations` that can be used to restrict the callbacks to a subset within the domain.
+For domains corresponding to APIs, the `operations` are the functions
-which compose the API.
-If all operations in a domain should be traced, the `operations` and `operations_count`
+composing the API.
+To trace all operations in a domain, set the `operations` and `operations_count`
-parameters can be set to `nullptr` and `0`, respectively.
-If the tracing domain should be restricted to a subset
+parameters to `nullptr` and `0` respectively.
+To restrict the tracing domain to a subset
-of operations, the tool library should specify a C-array of type `rocprofiler_tracing_operation_t` and the
-size of the array for the `operations` and `operations_count` parameter.
+of operations, the tool library must specify a C-array of type `rocprofiler_tracing_operation_t` for `operations` and size of the array for the `operations_count` parameter.

-`rocprofiler_configure_callback_tracing_service` will return an error if a callback service for given context
+`rocprofiler_configure_callback_tracing_service` returns an error if a callback service for the specified context and domain is configured more than once.

-and given domain is configured more than once.
-For example, if one only wanted to trace two functions within
+**Example:** To trace only two functions within
-the HIP runtime API, `hipGetDevice` and `hipSetDevice`, the following code would accomplish this objective:
+the HIP runtime API, `hipGetDevice` and `hipSetDevice`:

 ```cpp
 {